twtygqyy/pytorch-vdsr/README.md

   --image               Image name.
 Default=butterfly_GT --scale               Scale factor, Default: 4
 ```
-We use PIL for image convertion, for best PSNR performance, please use Matlab

 ### Prepare Training dataset
   - We provide a simple hdf5 format training sample in data folder with 'data' and 'label' keys, the training data is generated with Matlab Bicubic Interplotation, please refer [Code for Data Generation](https://github.com/twtygqyy/pytorch-vdsr/tree/master/data) for creating training files.